 ● An estimated 3.2 million women aged 65 and older live with it.

-● At age 65, women without Alzheimer’s have more than a one in six chance of developing the disease during the remainder of their lives, compared with a one in 11 chance for men.
+● At age 65, women without Alzheimer’s have more than a 1 in 6 chance of developing the disease during the remainder of their lives, compared with a 1 in 11 chance for men.

 Shriver said a woman in her 60s is twice as likely to get Alzheimer’s as breast cancer.
 “It is also in your brain for 20 years before it is diagnosed,” she said.
-“Women who are 40, they should pay attention to this, women who are 50 should start investigating this disease and educating themselves because there are things they can do to perhaps delay it or help to find a cure.”
+“Women who are 40, they should pay attention to this.
+Women who are 50 should start investigating this disease and educating themselves.
+There are things they can do to perhaps delay it or help to find a cure.”

-There are several theories about why women are more susceptible to the disease, although not proven definitively.
-One theory hinges around hormones.
-Women’s hormones have the capacity to ebb and flow – even surging and crashing during and after pregnancy – with significant hormone loss during perimenopause.
+There are several unproven notions about why women are more susceptible to the disease.
+One theory targets hormones.
+Women’s hormones have the capacity to ebb and flow—even surging and crashing during and after pregnancy—with significant hormone loss during perimenopause.
 With diminished hormone levels, the area around the hippocampus in the brain starts to wither.
 This causes memory issues which could lead to Alzheimer’s.
-On the other hand, men’s hormone loss is usually a slow, gradual process.
+In contrast, men’s hormone loss is usually a slow, gradual process.

-Another theory is that stress affects women differently than men, which may also lead to the disease, although not proven.
+Another speculation is that stress affects women differently than men, which may also lead to the disease.
 “Every woman goes through this disease differently,” Shriver said.
 “Now we are looking for therapies that could work for everybody independently.”

 Detection and Treatment

 According to Alz.org, there are five FDA-approved Alzheimer’s drugs that temporarily help with memory and thinking problems in about half of the people who take them.
-But these medications do not treat the underlying causes of Alzheimer’s.
+These medications do not treat the underlying causes of Alzheimer’s, however.

-However, there are drugs in development with the intent to modify the disease process by impacting one or more of the many wide-ranging brain changes that Alzheimer’s causes.
-These changes offer the potential for new drugs to stop or slow disease progression.
-Experts and researchers in the field believe treatment will require a cocktail of medications aimed at several targets similar to the state-of-the-art treatments for many cancers and AIDS, according to the website.
+There are drugs in development with the intent to modify the disease process by impacting one or more of the wide-ranging brain changes Alzheimer’s causes.
+These drugs offer the potential to stop or slow disease progression.
+Experts and researchers in the field believe treatment will require a cocktail of medications aimed at several targets, similar to the state-of-the-art treatments for many cancers and AIDS.

 A Call to Action

-By 2050, it is predicted the number of people age 65 and older with Alzheimer’s may nearly triple, from currently 5.2 million to a projected 13.8 million.
-Other projections are as high as 18 million.
+By 2050, it is predicted the number of people age 65 and older with Alzheimer’s may nearly triple, from 5.2 million today to a projected 13.8 million.
+Other projections range as high as 18 million.